Tamal-tm/Static-Attributes/README.md

 Declared using the @staticmethod decorator.

-Do not depend on a specific object (self) or the class itself (cls).
+Do not depend on a specific object (self) or the class itself.

 Work like normal functions but are logically grouped inside a class.